alephium/www/src/content/news/learn-play-earn-alephium-is-now-on-learnify/index.md

 ---
 title: "Learn, Play, Earn: Alephium is now on Learnify!"
-description: Web3 is complex.
+description: TL;DR Web3 is complex.
 Learning it shouldn’t be.
+seoDescription: Web3 is complex.
+Learning it shouldn’t be.
+Enter Learnify, a gamified learning platform built on Alephium that turns curiosity into tokens, and confusion into mastery.
 date: 2025-08-07T12:12:00.000Z
 spotlight: true
 featuredImage: learnify1.webp